-Planthoppers can be a problem in rained and in irrigated wetland environments, during the reproductive stage of the rice plant.
-It also occurs in areas with continuous submerged conditions in the field, high shade, and humidity.
+Damage is caused by the brown planthopper, Nilaparvata lugens.
+It can be a problem in rainfed and in irrigated wetland environments, areas with continuous submerged conditions in the field, high shade, and humidity.
 Closed canopy of the rice plants, densely seeded crops, excessive use of nitrogen, and early season insecticide spraying (that destroy natural enemies) also favors insect development.
-Brown planhoppers are usually more abundant in the dry season than in the wet season.
+Brown planthoppers are usually more abundant in the dry season than in the wet season.
 Insects can be monitored by bending over the plants slightly, and gently tapping them near the base, to see if planthoppers fall onto the water surface.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Insecticides are only recommended if critical numbers are are found, or if more planthoppers than natural enemies are observed.
-Insecticides that can be used against the pest include buprofezin, dinotefuran, etofenprox, fenobucarb, fipronil, imidacloprid.
+Insecticides are only recommended if critical numbers are found, or if more planthoppers than natural enemies are observed.
+Insecticides that can be used against the pest include buprofezin, pyrometrozin or etofenprox, alternating compounds.
+Avoid the usage of chemicals like chlorpyriphos, or lamda cyhalothrin or other synthetic pyrethroid combinations that favor the development of resistance and the resurgence of the insect.